turnerdaniel/Label-Recognition/README.md

 Open the MATLAB IDE.
 Ensure that the directory containing ```script.m``` is selected as the current folder.

-Enter the the following in the Command Window:
+Enter the following in the Command Window to execute the software:

 ```
 script